bhnirush11/KDD-Group-Project-/README.md

 Logistic Regression is used to predict the probability of a target variable.

 R-Squared value This value ranges from 0 to 1.
 Value ‘1’ indicates predictor perfectly accounts for all the variations in Y. Value ‘0’ indicates that predictor ‘x’ accounts for no variation in ‘y’.
-- Accuracy obtained : 0.93
+- Accuracy obtained : 0.9308

 Model 2:
 Decision Tree algorithm is used to create a model that predicts the value of a target variable, for which the decision tree uses the tree representation to solve the problem in which the leaf node corresponds to a class label and attributes are represented on the internal node of the tree.
-- Accuracy obtained : 0.89
+- Accuracy obtained : 0.8860

 Model 3:
 Random Forest algorithm builds multiple decision trees and merges them together to get a more accurate and stable prediction.
-- Accuracy obtained : 0.94
+- Accuracy obtained : 0.9331

 Model 4:
 Naïve Bayes is a simple learning algorithm that utilizes Bayes rule together with a strong assumption that the attributes are conditionally independent, given the class.
-- Accuracy obtained : 0.91
+- Accuracy obtained : 0.8195

 ## Evaluation
+The evaluation metrics used are Accuracy, Precision, and Recall, F1 Score, AUC-ROC Curve and Kappa metric.
+Flight Delays data set is analyzed in this project.

 ## Conclusion